swhid/specification/Chapters/6_Qualified_identifiers.md

 ### 6.1.3 Bytes and line qualifiers are mutually exclusive

 As clearly defined in the grammar, bytes and line qualifiers are mutually exclusive, so only one of them can be used in a valid SWHID.
+A conformant implementation MAY accept a SWHID that violates this constraint, by ingoring the `lines` qualifier when a `bytes` qualifier is present.

 ## 6.2 Context qualifiers